 It’s EASY and quick to make and bake this copycat version of Marie Callender’s restaurants famous cornbread!
 Perfect side dish for soup, salad, or main course.

 I received this recipe for a copycat version of Marie Callender’s Cornbread almost 20 years ago.
-A woman from our church gave me this recipe.
+My friend Sharon, from our church, gave me this recipe.
 I have no idea where she got the recipe, BUT I DO KNOW that it’s an excellent recipe for cornbread, AND tastes very similar to the cornbread served by the restaurant chain.